 Open: 10 am to 5 pm

 You can reach the bridge from the striking Northern Ireland coastal route, which is wheelchair accessible.
 However, the bridge itself is not as accessible.
+You’ll love adding this to your list as one of the most scenic drives around Northern Ireland.

 7. Cushendun Village